Arrow-air/website/docs/contributing/guides/style-guides/writing.md

 ## :muscle: Motivation
 Arrow DAO is an international effort.
 Although we conduct our business in English, our stakeholders vary in English fluency and reading proficiency.
-Even among native English speakers, confusions and misunderstandings arise when local slangs or idioms are introduced.
+Even among native English speakers, confusion and misunderstandings arise when local idioms or slang are introduced.

 In an attention economy, first impressions matter in forming long-term partnerships.
 The Arrow brand will benefit from consistent writing styles by presenting an accessible, professional, organized and committed front that attracts contributors and business partners.